-The deferred tax asset of €1.9m arises in the Open Fund due to the valuation differences between SII and Irish GAAP.
+€2.3m of the deferred tax asset arises in the Open Fund due to the valuation differences between SII and Irish GAAP.
 In line with Article 76 of the Delegated Acts, the Company recognises this amount as Tier 3 own funds.

-The Company has also recognised a deferred tax liability of €4.9m in the Liver Fund related to unrealised gains on investments.
-This liability was transferred to the Company through the Part VII transfer enacted in 2019.
+The remaining €1.3m asset is recognised in the Liver Fund and is related to unrealised losses on investments.
+The right to this asset was transferred to the Company through the Part VII transfer enacted in 2019.